01

 Mossmoon's WhatsApp API lets agencies embed a “Connect WhatsApp” flow in their product.
 The agency's end-customer scans a code with their own phone; their WhatsApp stays primary on their phone.
 Mossmoon runs a hosted connection that delivers their messages to your webhook in real time and sends on their behalf via the API.

 The agency never touches the QR or the connection.
 The end-customer never installs anything new.
-Same key as the SMS product, same wallet.

 Each line ships in one of two shapes: messaging ($15/month) or messaging + calling ($20/month).
 Calling adds click-to-call voice through your customer's WhatsApp, with real-time call-state webhooks.
 You pick per line — mix and match under the same API key, same wallet, same webhook secret.
 See Calling for how to enable it (agency-wide or per-end-user opt-in) and Pricing for the billing model.